devjunhong/devjunhong.github.io/_posts/2020-05-11-module_2_how_to_design_data.md

 ### Itemization
-When we have different subclass type, then we can use the itemization instead of the enumeration.
+When we have different subclass types, then we can use the itemization instead of the enumeration.
 That's the one difference between the enumeration and itemization.

 ```
 ;; Countdown is one of: